The Saga of the New Guitar Top

 Larry was a gifted musician but not very careful with his possessions and it appears that the guitar led a fairly rough life, as will be evident in these photos.
 Clearly there were several attempts at repairs, especially replacing the original Gibson adjustable bridge and what appears to have been several not very successful attempts to glue (and at one point bolt) down replacement bridges.

 Finally it became unplayable and I took it to a luthier, Cat Fox, of Sound Guitar Repair in South Hero, VT who helped me realize that the top was so ‘belleyd’ and there was precious little top wood left to yet again glue the bridge to.
 It was obvious that the only way to repair the guitar was to put on an entire new top.
 Since getting it back from Larry, I had come to appreciate what a fine instrument it was, so I decided to go ahead with the repair.
-Here are a series or photos, courtesy of Cat Fox, of that process (still continuing as I write).
+Here are a series or photos, courtesy of Cat Fox, of that process.
 They have given me a new appreciation of the skill and complexity of such a job.

 The first few coats of nitro cellulose finish including a tint to approximate the color of the old top, More clear coats yet to come.
 Each coat takes a while to cure.